-Figure [CLUS]: Left plot: Simulation with 1000 cycles and 1000 neutrons per cycle of the UO2 fuel pin with reflective boundary conditions.
+Figure 21: Left plot: Simulation with 1000 cycles and 1000 neutrons per cycle of the UO2 fuel pin with reflective boundary conditions.
 Right Plot: Simulation with 1000 cycles and 105 neutrons per cycle of the UO2 fuel pin with reflective boundary conditions. nSRC is the number of neutrons per generation and nCycle is the overall number of cycles.